Cleophus Prince Jr.

-Cleophus Prince Jr. (born July 24, 1967) is an American serial killer who was convicted and sentenced to death in 1993 for the rape and murder of six women in San Diego County, California.
+Cleophus Prince Jr. (born July 24, 1967) is an American serial killer and burglar who was convicted and sentenced to death in 1993 for the rape and murder of six women in San Diego County, California.
 The killings occurred between January and September 1990 and became known as the Clairemont serial killings as most of the murders took place there.
 Before these crimes and while serving in the United States Navy, Prince was court-martialed in 1989 due to larceny.
 Upon being convicted, he was recommended to be discharged after serving his sentence.
 Multiple books have been written on Prince and his crimes.

 Crimes

 Cleophus Prince was court-martialed in October 1989 and convicted of larceny.
 After serving a brief sentence, he was recommended for discharge from the Navy.
 Two months later, he moved into the Buena Vista Gardens apartment complex, which was close to the location of the first three murders.
 He lived at the Buena Vista complex until May 2, 1990.

 Before his arrest, police characterized the then-unknown serial killer as a "disorganized opportunist" for the common patterns in the crimes.
 In each case, Prince entered the female victim's residence during daylight hours through an unlocked door or window, surprising them during or just after they bathed and stabbing them to death with knives taken from their kitchen.
 Police also theorized that Prince may have stalked some of his victims, including Pamela Clark, by following them home from a fitness club in the Miramar neighborhood, near his former girlfriend's residence.

 In addition to the murders, Prince was convicted of multiple burglaries and attempted burglaries from April 1990 through February 1991.